Find answers to common questions.

 You can retrieve your PayPal email address and password from the PayPal website.
 Click Log In on the PayPal website, then on the next screen click “Forgotten your email address or password?” and follow the instructions.

 PayPal Giving Fund has a new website, which means charities can no longer log in to their old accounts.
-You can re-enroll your old account on our new website to keep your donation history or you can create a new PayPal Giving Fund account.
+You can re-enrol your old account on our new website to keep your donation history or you can create a new PayPal Giving Fund account.
 Contact us for help re-enrolling your old account.

 No, you can only log in to PayPal Giving Fund with your charity’s business PayPal account.